Forcing axioms and coronas of $C^*$-algebras: Introduction

+The hypotheses of the theorem are satisfied, for example, if each $A_n$ and each $B_n$ is a simple nuclear $\Cstar$-algebra.
+The above result shows that two such reduced products are isomorphic under $\OCA+\MA_{\aleph_1}$ only if they are isomorphic provably in $\ZFC$.
+Parovi\v{c}enko's Theorem (\cite{Parovicenko}) in the commutative case, and the results of Ghasemi in \cite{Ghasemi.FDD} in the noncommutative case, give example of reduced products which are isomorphic under $\CH$ but are not isomorphic in $\ZFC$.

+The next natural question to ask is whether all asymptotically algebraic isomorphisms of reduced products are algebraically trivial.
+This question is related to Ulam stability in the same way as Farah related isomorphisms of quotients of the form $\SP(\NN)/\mathcal I$ and approximate morphisms between finite Boolean algebras (\cite[\S4]{Farah.Lifts}).
+Motivated by the conclusion of Theorem~\ref{theoi:redprod}, we study the conditions under which two $\e$-isomorphic $\Cstar$-algebras $A$ and $B$ must be isomorphic, with a focus on whether we can make $\e$ uniform over all $A$ and $B$ in some class of $\Cstar$-algebras.
+These are known as Ulam stability phaenomena (see \S\ref{sec:apmaps} for the specifics).
+In Corollaries~\ref{cor:trivialredprod1}--\ref{cor:trivialredprod4}, we obtain positive results for certain well behaved classes of $\Cstar$-algebras.
+The statement in Corollary~\ref{cor:trivialredprod1} was shown to be consistent in (\cite{Ghasemi.FDD}), and to follow from Forcing Axioms in \cite{McKenney.UHF}.

-The proofs of Theorem~\ref{theoi:Borel} and Theorem~\ref{theoi:redprod} are based on a technical and powerful lifting result, Theorem~\ref{thm:lifting} in the sequel, which may be viewed as a noncommutative extension of the ``OCA lifting theorem'', Theorem~3.3.5, of~\cite{Farah.AQ}.
+The proofs of Theorem~\ref{theoi:Borel} and Theorem~\ref{theoi:redprod} are based on a technical and powerful lifting result, Theorem~\ref{thm:lifting}, which is the noncommutative extension of the `$\OCA$ lifting theorem', \cite[Theorem~3.3.5]{Farah.AQ}.
 Our version provides well behaved liftings for maps of the form

-where $E_n$ is a sequence of finite-dimensional Banach spaces, and $\psi$ preserves a limited set of algebraic operations.
-The proof of this result makes up the technical core of the paper, and most of our other results are derived from it.
-Many other lifting results in this area can be viewed as restricted versions of Theorem~\ref{thm:lifting}; for instance, the OCA lifting theorem of \cite{Farah.AQ} applies to the case where each $E_n$ is one-dimensional and $A$ is commutative with real rank zero; whereas \cite{Ghasemi.FDD} and \cite{Farah.C} provide versions of Theorem~\ref{thm:lifting} where each $E_n$ is a matrix algebra and $A$ is UHF.
-Without introducing substantially new techniques, any PFA rigidity result for quotients of metric structures must have at its core some similar lifting result.
-For this reason, the high generality of our lifting theorem makes it apt for future applications on rigidity of quotient structures.
+where each $E_n$ is a finite-dimensional Banach space, $A$ is a separable $\Cstar$-algebra, and the map $\psi$ preserves a limited set of algebraic operations.
+Many other lifting results in this area can be viewed as restricted versions of Theorem~\ref{thm:lifting}.
+By Stone duality, Boolean algebra correspond to zero-dimensional topological spaces, which in turns, thanks to Gelfand-Naimark duality, correspond to real rank zero abelian $\Cstar$-algebras.
+Using this, one can rephrase Farah's results for quotients of Boolean algebra, and show that the `$\OCA$ lifting theorem' of~\cite{Farah.AQ} applies to the case where each $E_n$ is $\mathbb C$ and $A=c_{\mathcal I}$, the algebra those elements in $\ell_\infty$ vanishing on $\mathcal I$ for some analytic $P$-ideal $\mathcal I\subseteq\SP(\NN)$.